dell-asm/dell-ciscoucs/README.md

    b)  Disassociate Service Profile- Disassociate service profile allows user to disassociate service profile on server pool or chassis slot.
        In case while disassociating service profile on a server pool or chassis slot any error occurred, than proper error message will be generated.

+4) ciscousc_discovery_readme.md: Cisco UCS discvoery will populate the UCS manager version and its IP with information of all available servers.
+	 Server information will include following details -
+	 - Name
+	 - Blade dn
+	 - Serial number
+	 - Slot
+	 - Service Profile
+	 - Chassis ID

+5) ciscousc_modify_serviceprofile_boot_policy_readme.md:  It assigns an existing boot policy to the service profile.
+If you choose this option, Cisco UCS Manager displays the details of the policy.

+6)  ciscousc_updatelan_boot_order_readme.md:  It describes how to set the server boot order.